-Since 2010, the Company spent in excess of \$24 million on Gold Springs and has completed or collected:
+Since 2010, \$27.7 million1 has been expended on the Gold Springs project and the Company has completed or collected:

 - 443 drill holes at Gold Springs for a total of 79,733 meters.
-The Company has also the technical information of 20 drill holes drilled prior to the Company's acquisition of the Gold Springs project totalling 2,647 meters. - 77.4 line kilometres of CSAMT geophysical survey data. - 470 line kilometers of ZTEM geophysical survey data. - 3,420 rock samples, 2,182 soil samples and 912 sediment samples. - Detailed mapping on 33 different targets. - Cultural clearance on 27 targets. - Environmental Assessment in both Nevada and Utah.
+The Company has also the technical information of 20 drill holes drilled prior to the Company's acquisition of the Gold Springs project totalling 2,647 meters. - 77.4 line kilometres of CSAMT geophysical survey data. - 470 line kilometers of ZTEM geophysical survey data. - 3,420 rock samples, 2,182 soil samples, and 912 sediment samples. - Detailed mapping on 33 different targets. - Cultural clearance on 27 targets. - Environmental Assessment in both Nevada and Utah.

-On June 13, 2022, the Company announced an updated National Instrument 43-101 compliant mineral resource estimate of measured and indicated 832,000 ounces of gold and 12,484,000 ounces of silver with an additional inferred 125,000 ounces of gold and 1,397,000 ounces of silver for its Gold Springs Project, taking into consideration all the 2021 drilling results at North and South Jumbo, Tremor, Charlie Ross, and White Point (for further details on the updated mineral resource refer to the July 13, 2022 filed: "Mineral Resource Estimate NI 43-101 Technical Report - Gold Springs Project Utah-Nevada, USA with an effective date of June 13, 2022 and an issue date of July 11, 2022).
+On June 13, 2022, the Company announced an updated National Instrument 43-101 compliant mineral resource estimate of measured and indicated 832,000 ounces of gold and 12,484,000 ounces of silver with an additional inferred 125,000 ounces of gold and 1,397,000 ounces of silver for its Gold Springs Project, taking into consideration all the drilling results up to 2021 at North Jumbo, South Jumbo, Grey Eagle, Charlie Ross, White Point and Thor (for further details on the updated mineral resource refer to the July 13, 2022 filed: "Mineral Resource Estimate NI 43-101 Technical Report - Gold Springs Project Utah-Nevada, USA" with an effective date of June 13, 2022 and an issue date of July 11, 2022).
 This resource estimate enabled the Company to reach the first important milestone of its multi-year resource expansion plan (see Resource Expansion Financing Program).